-- Audit and visualise your existing processes and workflows.
-This will help to spot bottlenecks and identify areas for quick automation wins and longer-term optimisations.
-If your current software supports the use of simulations and digital twins, this can be an excellent way to help you visualise processes and test out scenarios without the fear of real-world loss or risk.
+- Audit and visualize your existing processes and workflows.
+This will help to spot bottlenecks and identify areas for quick automation wins and longer-term optimizations.
+If your current software supports the use of simulations and digital twins, this can be an excellent way to help you visualize processes and test out scenarios without the fear of real-world loss or risk.

 - Establish KPIs and ROI metrics.
 Take a realistic approach to your goals.
 Yes, you want to automate quickly but you can only gauge success by things that can be measured.
 Lay out and share your bigger, cross-business goals but also identify bite-sized targets department-by-department – in other words, establish ambitious but achievable aims that can be completed and measured for success.

 - Determine your data landscape.
 Depending upon the kind of business you are in, you will have varying amounts of structured and unstructured data.
 Industrial IoT data inputs may be pretty straightforward and can seem like an easier place to begin your automation journey.
 However, more complex datasets like customer feedback or market trends are equally essential components to robust analytical outcomes.

 - Gather the troops.
 Every organization has its silos and, alas, within those walled-off departments there often exists essential and valuable information.
 Before embarking on your hyperautomation path, be sure to nominate team leaders and plan regular collaborative sessions to help break down these barriers and get to the treasures within.